akashche/inflate_flags_test/README.md

         -- ^
         inflate_flags_test_123.exe 1 8192 8192

-Dr. Memory won't show the second leak with detailed stack trace as a Valgrind, but still can show it as an "indirect" part of the first leak:
+Dr. Memory won't show the second leak with detailed stack trace as in Valgrind, but still can show it as an "indirect" part of the first leak:

     Error #7: LEAK 7116 direct bytes 0x015f9dd8-0x015fb9a4 + 32768 indirect bytes